-4. ProtonVPN vs NordVPN streaming and torrenting
+Proton VPN vs NordVPN streaming and torrenting

 Both of these services support streaming media as well as P2P (torrenting) – but one offers a lot more streaming options than the other.
 Can you guess who?

-Streaming with ProtonVPN and NordVPN
+Streaming with Proton VPN and NordVPN

-ProtonVPN – This is a decent VPN for streaming, but ProtonVPN has a few limitations in comparison to NordVPN.
+Proton VPN is a decent VPN for streaming, but it can’t measure up to NordVPN.
 Here are the streaming drawbacks we found with ProtonVPN:

-- Fewer streaming services supported – ProtonVPN only works with a limited number of services in comparison to NordVPN.
-For example, ProtonVPN only supports about four different Netflix libraries, while NordVPN officially supports more than ten.
+- Fewer streaming services supported – Proton VPN works with fewer Netflix libraries and streaming services.
+For example, Proton VPN only supports about four different Netflix libraries, while NordVPN officially supports more than ten.

 NordVPN wins the streaming challenge.

-Torrenting with NordVPN and ProtonVPN
+Torrenting with NordVPN and Proton VPN

 What about torrenting?
-Can ProtonVPN compete?
+Can Proton VPN compete?